 Furniture items aren’t cheap.
-A desk and a chair can cost a few hundreds, and that was just two of many things you’ll add to the room.
+A desk and a chair can cost a few hundred dollars, and those are just two of the many things you’ll add to the room.

-2. Buy smaller accessories
+2. Buy Smaller Accessories

 Not only do they save space, but you can also make savings since small peripherals typically cost less than their larger counterparts.

-3. Choose a minimalist theme
+3. Choose a Minimalist Theme

 As for the theme, you can choose it of your own accord.
-That’s your private space, so you have the rights to pick the design yourself.
+That’s your private space, so you have the right to pick the design yourself.

-As for the theme, it could be cartoon-inspired, futuristic, or another.
+As for the theme, it could be cartoon-inspired, futuristic, or something else.
 Just make sure that it’s presented in a minimalist way.

 Gaming Setup Ideas for Small Rooms

 So if your room already looks small although it’s not filled with too many items, try to revamp it with a lighter color scheme.

 Or if you want to make it look pristine, it’s also good to add as many white elements as possible.
 A one-dimensional theme should work for a small room.

-Wouldn’t it look boring, though?
-Not really, you can still play with lighting.
+Well, not really, you can still play with lighting.
 RBG lighting is all it takes to turn a white room into a spectacular view.
 Just give it a try and see if you like it.

-2. Soundproof gaming setup
+2. Soundproof Gaming Setup